 Currently we provide consulting services to the companies based in North America seeking listing in U.S..
 We launched our consulting services in 2015.
 Our aim was to assist Chinese enterprises by filling the gaps and forming a bridge between PRC companies and overseas stock markets and exchanges.
-We have a team of qualified and experienced personnel with legal, regulatory, and language expertise in several jurisdictions outside the U.S. Our services were designed to help small and medium-sized enterprises ("SME") in China achieve their goal of becoming public companies.
+We have a team of qualified and experienced personnel with legal, regulatory, and language expertise in several jurisdictions outside the U.S. Our services were designed to help SMEs in China achieve their goal of becoming public companies.
 In May 2022, we shifted our geographic focus from China to North America emphasizing on helping mid and small companies in North America become public companies on the U.S. capital markets.
 We would create a going public strategy for each client based on many factors of such client, including our assessment of the client's financial and operational situations, market conditions, and the client's business and financing requirements.
 Since our inception and up to the date of this report, we have successfully helped three Chinese enterprises to be quoted on the U.S. OTC markets and are currently assisting our other clients in their respective going public efforts.
 Most of our current and past clients have been Chinese, U.S. and Mexican companies, and we plan to expand our operations to other Asian countries, such as Malaysia, Vietnam, and Singapore with continuing focus on the North American market in the coming years.

-For the three months ended October 31, 2023 and 2022, we provided consulting services to three and one customers, respectively, which primarily engaged the Company to provide consulting services relating to going public in the US through IPO, reverse merger and acquisition.
-On May 31, 2022, we completed the transfer of our equity interest in ATIF HK and Huaya, through which we provided consulting services to Chinese companies.
-We plan to focus on providing consulting services to customers based in North America and other areas and intend to continue cooperating with Huaya in connection with the expansion and provision of our business services in China.
+For the six months ended January 31, 2024 and 2023, we provided consulting services to four and four customers, respectively, which primarily engaged the Company to provide consulting services relating to going public in the US through IPO, reverse merger and acquisition.
+We plan to focus on providing consulting services to customers based in North America and other areas and intend to continue cooperating with Huaya, which was one of our subsidiaries before May 2022, in connection with the expansion and provision of our business services in China.

-Our total revenue generated from consulting services amounted to \$0.1 million and \$0.3 million for the three months ended October 31, 2023 and 2022, respectively.
+Our total revenue generated from consulting services was \$25,000 and approximately \$1.9 million for the three months ended January 31, 2024 and 2023, respectively.
+Our total revenue generated from consulting services was approximately \$0.2 million and \$2.2 million for the six months ended January 31 2024 and 2022, respectively.